fndmiranda/saas-api/README.md

 # Python SaaS application boilerplate (asynchronous)

-This project simplifies the creation of a Python SaaS api with the FastAPI framework and SQLAlchemy.
+This project simplifies the creation of a Python SaaS api with the FastAPI framework, SQLAlchemy and Pipenv to create and manage a virtualenv.

 * FastAPI framework
 * SQLAlchemy (asynchronous) SQL toolkit and Object Relational Mapper